List of Kikai Sentai Zenkaiger characters: Sentai Gears

-The Sentai Gears (センタイギア, Sentai Gia) are a series of gear-like items that the Zenkaigers use to access their powers.
+The Sentai Gears (センタイギア, Sentai Gia) are a series of items that the Zenkaigers and Twokaizer use to access their powers.
 Aside from their personal transformation items, they also possess legend items that unlock the powers of the previous 45 Super Sentai, numbered after their respective season and usually stored in either Zenkaizer's Zenkai Buckle (ゼンカイバックル, Zenkai Bakkuru) belt or Twokaizer's Twokai Buckle (ツーカイバックル, Tsūkai Bakkuru) belt.
 The Zenkaigers use abilities pertaining to the original members of each Sentai team while Twokaizer gains powers based on their additional heroes.
 During the final battle against Bokkowaus, the Zenkaigers' personal Sentai Gears turn into Avataro Gear-shaped Sentai Gears.
 In Avataro Sentai Donbrothers, the Sentai Gears are also used as part of the alternate Kaito's equipment, some of which are obtained from the destruction of a Hitotsuki.
 By obtaining a Sentai/Avataro Gear from the destroyed monsters, the alternate Kaito is able to share its powers with the Donbrothers to initiate Avatar Changes into past Sentai warriors.

-Furthermore, Stacaesar possesses dark copies of the Sentai Gears called Dark Sentai Gears (ダークセンタイギア, Dāku Sentai Gia), which he can use to create copies of past Super Sentai members and/or mecha to fight for him.
+Furthermore, Stacaesar possesses dark copies of the Sentai Gears called Dark Sentai Gears (ダークセンタイギア, Dāku Sentai Gia), which he can use to create copies of past Super Sentai teams and/or mecha to fight for him.
 However, according to Izirude, the Dark Sentai Gears must be used sparingly or else said copies will disappear from overuse.
-Staceasar later gains an upgrade that allows him to summon upgraded copies of the Sentai members based on their power-up forms.
+Staceasar later gains an upgrade that allows him to summon advanced copies of the red warriors based on their power-up forms.